DhamuIndia/JobSequencing/README.md

 To Run it

-Step 1- File -> Import -> General -> Project From Folder
+Step 1- File -> Import -> General -> Project From Folder or Archive
 Step 2- Place the input in input.txt and Select the Project -> Run as -> Java Application